 If you’re expecting a new feature from a software update, typically your Echo will automatically download and install the update overnight.

+Now, it's just a case of waiting.
 After a few minutes, assuming there is a newer version available, your Echo should announce that it needs to update and will restart once that’s complete.

 This can take anywhere between a few minutes and an hour, so leave the mic muted and wait.